A complete guide for businesses:

 In a remote company, organisation is paramount.
 Only when everybody understands how to logically organise information will it be easy to find – saving a lot of time in the long run.
 Everyone should learn how to use project management tools and cloud storage correctly.

-Basics of cybersecurity and IT
+Basic of cybersecurity and IT

 Data breaches are a great concern for many remote companies.
 Having employees understand the basics of cybersecurity is essential.
 They need to understand their role in protecting the business when they’re working at home.